JetBrains/guide/site/tips/turbocharging-sql-queries/index.md

 date: 2022-09-06
 title: Turbocharging SQL Queries
 topics:
+  - data
+  - databases
   - platform
-  - databases
-  - data
 author: hs
+subtitle: >-
-subtitle: Want to take your SQL query speed to the next level?
+  Want to take your SQL query speed to the next level?
 This video will explore how your JetBrains IDE can help you achieve faster SQL queries.
 thumbnail: ./thumbnail.png
-cardThumbnail: ./card.png
 video: "https://youtu.be/-MFoSwcPkb4"
 ---